 Several different micro-habitats can be found in structurally rich agricultural landscapes.
 Fields often contain hedges, rows of trees or fruit orchards.
-Originally, these were created as boundaries of areas that had different uses.
-They were often maintained over the centuries.
+Originally, these were created as boundaries of areas that had different uses, often maintained over the centuries.

-In conventional agriculture ecotones particularly suffer from the use of pesticides.
-Agricultural rationalisation causes unused subareas to increasingly disappear from the landscape.
+In conventional agriculture, ecotones in particular suffer from the use of pesticides.
+Economic and technical optimisations in traditional agriculture causes these unused subareas to increasingly disappear from the landscape.